Bedtime fading: How to gently move your child’s bedtime earlier

 If you have a busy house or live on a noisy street, the sound can prevent children from falling asleep easily.
 Therefore, using white noise in their room can be helpful to block out background sounds.
 There are many white noise tracks on streaming sites which can be played through a phone or Bluetooth speaker.
 If you’d like something more permanent, this is a great white noise machine that we have used for years in our house.

-I’ve tried this but my child is still going to sleep a lot later than I’d like
+I’ve tried all this but my child is still going to sleep a lot later than I’d like